livioschlaepfer/CIL2021/README.md

 Under (add polybox link) we provide configurations, predicted segmentation masks, submission files, and model weights of conducted experiments.

+To skip training and directly start with predictions, download the desired experiment folder from the Polybox Model Store and place the folder within your local model store.

 ## Reproducing scores